haudiobe/5GVideo/README.md

 **using the docker image**

-to run the scripts in docker container, you can mount your local data directory to `/data`, then specify the script and script options.
+to run the scripts in docker container, you can mount your local data directory to `/data`, then specify the script and options.

 ```
 base_dir=/path/to/host/data
 docker run -it \
     --mount type=bind,source=$base_dir,target=/data anchortools:latest \
-    ./verify.py decoder --scenario_dir /data/Bitstreams/Scenario-3-Scene -k S3-A36-265
+    python3 ./verify.py decoder --scenario_dir /data/Bitstreams/Scenario-3-Scene -k S3-A36-265
 ```